claudyn/claudyn-portfolio/README.md

 ## Tableau

 ## NLP
+This project involves using Natural Language Processing (NLP) techniques to extract relevant information from text data.

+From this project, I gained a better understanding of NLP techniques, text analysis and information extraction.

 ## ML-classification-models
 For this project, I developed several machine learning classification models and performed hyperparameter tuning to optimize each model.
 To begin, I preprocessed the training data to prepare it for training and testing.
 The classification models I developed and tuned include Logistic Regression, Support Vector Machine, Adaboost, and Gradient Boosting.
 To compare their performance, I evaluated the models using various metrics such as F1 Score, Precision and Recall.
 Finally, I selected the best-performing model to predict test data.